-Figure 2.51 Graphs of motion of a jet-powered car as it reaches its top velocity.
-This motion begins where the motion in Figure 2.48 ends. (a) The slope of this graph is velocity; it is plotted in the next graph. (b) The velocity gradually approaches its top value.
-The slope of this graph is acceleration; it is plotted in the final graph. (c) Acceleration gradually declines to zero when velocity becomes constant.

-Calculating Acceleration from a Graph of Velocity versus Time Calculate the acceleration of the jet car at a time of 25 s by finding the slope of the v vs. t graph in Figure 2.51(b).
-Strategy The slope of the curve at t = 25 S is equal to the slope of the line tangent at that point, as illustrated in Figure 2.51(b).
-Solution Determine endpoints of the tangent line from the figure, and then plug them into the equation to solve for slope, a. slope = $$\frac{\Delta v}{\Delta t}$$ = $\frac{(260 \text{ m/s} - 210 \text{ m/s})}{(51 \text{ s} - 1.0 \text{ s})}$ $$a = \frac{50 \text{ m/s}}{50 \text{ s}} = 1.0 \text{ m/s}^2.$$ 2.101 Discussion Note that this value for a is consistent with the value plotted in Figure 2.51(c) at t = 25 s.
+FIGURE 2.49 Graphs of motion of a jet-powered car as it reaches its top velocity.
+This motion begins where the motion in Figure 2.46 ends. (a) The velocity gradually approaches its top value.
+The slope of this graph is acceleration.
+It is plotted in the final graph. (b) Acceleration gradually declines to zero when velocity becomes constant.
+Notice in each of the three graphs that the acceleration drops down to zero and the velocity levels out.
+This results in a position-time graph that is almost linear.
+A close-up of the position time graph would show a slight curvature, as indicated in the velocity graph.
+EXAMPLE 2.19 Calculating Acceleration from a Graph of Velocity versus Time Calculate the acceleration of the jet car at a time of 25 s by finding the slope of the v vs. t graph in Figure 2.49(a).
+Strategy The slope of the curve at t = 25 s is equal to the slope of the line tangent at that point, as illustrated in Figure 2.49(a).
+Solution Determine endpoints of the tangent line from the figure, and then plug them into the equation to solve for slope, a. slope = $$\frac{\Delta v}{\Delta t} = \frac{(260 \text{ m/s} - 210 \text{ m/s})}{(51 \text{ s} - 1.0 \text{ s})}$$ 2.100 $$a = \frac{50 \text{ m/s}}{50 \text{ s}} = 1.0 \text{ m/s}^2.$$ 2.101 Discussion Note that this value for a is consistent with the value plotted in Figure 2.49(b) at t = 25 s.
 A graph of position versus time can be used to generate a graph of velocity versus time, and a graph of velocity versus time can be used to generate a graph of acceleration versus time.
 We do this by finding the slope of the graphs at every point.
 If the graph is linear (i.e., a line with a constant slope), it is easy to find the slope at any point and you have the slope for every point.
 Graphical analysis of motion can be used to describe both specific and general characteristics of kinematics.
 Graphs can also be used for other topics in physics.
-An important aspect of exploring physical relationships is to graph them and look for underlying relationships.
-OCHECK YOUR UNDERSTANDING A graph of velocity vs. time of a ship coming into a harbor is shown below. (a) Describe the motion of the ship based on the graph. (b) What would a graph of the ship's acceleration look like?
+An important aspect of exploring physical relationships is to graph them and look for underlying relationships. ✓ CHECK YOUR UNDERSTANDING A graph of velocity vs. time of a ship coming into a harbor is shown below. (a) Describe the motion of the ship based on the graph. (b)What would a graph of the ship's acceleration look like?

-Figure 2.52 Solution - (a) The ship moves at constant velocity and then begins to decelerate at a constant rate.
+Solution (a) The ship moves at constant velocity and then begins to decelerate at a constant rate.
 At some point, its deceleration rate decreases.
-It maintains this lower deceleration rate until it stops moving. - (b) A graph of acceleration vs. time would show zero acceleration in the first leg, large and constant negative acceleration in the second leg, and constant negative acceleration.
+It maintains this lower deceleration rate until it stops moving. (b) A graph of acceleration vs. time would show zero acceleration in the first leg, large and constant negative acceleration in the second leg, and constant negative acceleration.